Behind the Lyrics

 The song was first heard in the 1945 American film noir of the same name, which portrays the love story of a man and an amnesiac woman in the midst of the second World War.

 Dick Haymes’s original version was nominated for the Academy Award for Best Original Song in 1945.
-Soon after, it was followed by many other chart-topping covers by esteemed singers such as Ketty Lester, Alison Moyet, Nat King Cole, Tony Bennet, and Elvis Presley.
+Soon after, it was followed by many other chart-topping covers by esteemed singers such as Ketty Lester, Alison Moyet, Nat King Cole, Tony Bennett, and Elvis Presley.

 Today, love letters may just be some form of sentimental gift to a special someone.
 But before the age of digital communication, handwritten letters were the only way for two lovers to talk to each other and bridge the long distance that separates them.